Gosayram/kaniko/README.md

 #### Flag `--push-retry-initial-delay`

-Set this flag to specify the initial delay before the first retry attempt.
-Format: `--push-retry-initial-delay=1s`.
+Set this flag to specify the initial delay in milliseconds before the first retry attempt.
+Format: `--push-retry-initial-delay=1000`.
 Consecutive retries use exponential backoff.
-Defaults to `1s`.
+Defaults to `1000` milliseconds (1 second).

 #### Flag `--push-retry-max-delay`

-Set this flag to specify the maximum delay between retry attempts.
-Format: `--push-retry-max-delay=30s`.
+Set this flag to specify the maximum delay in milliseconds between retry attempts.
+Format: `--push-retry-max-delay=30000`.
 This caps the exponential backoff growth.
-Defaults to `30s`.
+Defaults to `30000` milliseconds (30 seconds).

 #### Flag `--push-retry-backoff-multiplier`